Nanny Salaries in London

 These are approximate amounts based on the nanny working 50 hours per week unless otherwise indicated.
 It assumes the standard tax code is being used and includes the employee pension contribution*

-Live-out Nanny permanent (Daily Nanny) c. £21.76 + per hour
+Live-out Nanny permanent (Daily Nanny) c. £17-25 gross plus per hour (dep on childcare experience and or qualifications)

-Live-In Nanny permanent (5 days) c. £776 + per week
+Live-In Nanny permanent (5 days) c. £600-900 gross plus per week (dep on childcare experience and/or qualifications)

-Weekend live out Nanny c. £32.00 per hour
+Weekend live out Nanny c. £20-30 gross plus per hour (dep on childcare experience and/or qualifications)

-* these are the gross rates - please note there is a total amount which has the addition of employer’s contribution to pension and NI.
+Please note there is a total amount which has the addition of employer’s contribution to pension and NI.